BHM Course: Full Form, Details, Scope, Insights, More

 The Hotel Management Course is one of the popular undergraduate courses that students opt to gain expertise in hotel operations such as front office and housekeeping, hospitality finance management, food and beverage management, event management, marketing and sales techniques etc.

-To become a BHM graduate, you need to have strong interpersonal skills, communication skills, logical reasoning skills, time management skills and quantitative ability skills.
+To become a BHM graduate, you need to have strong interpersonal skills, communication skills, logical reasoning skills, time management skills and quantitative ability skills since a BHM graduate has involvement with services related to clients.

 What is the Duration of the BHM Course?